The current tuition and fees for Michigan State University are noted on the University website.

 Local libraries, bookstores, and the internet all are potential sources of information about scholarships, fellowships, grants, and loans.
 Some may be open to all applicants, while others are targeted at special populations (e.g., women, minorities, veterans).
 You may want to start with the MSU Office of Financial Aid website.

 National Health Service Corps Loan Repayment Program (NHSC LRP) LCSWs working in primary mental/behavioral healthcare can receive up to $50,000 to repay their health profession student loans in exchange for a two-year commitment to work at an approved NHSC site in a health professional shortage area.
 The payment is free from Federal income tax and is made at the beginning of service so providers can more quickly pay down student loans.
 Approved sites are located across the U.S., in both urban and rural areas.
 After completing an initial service commitment, participants can apply to extend their service and receive additional loan repayment assistance.
-To learn more, visit www.nhsc.hrsa.gov or contact Rachel Ruddock at firstname.lastname@example.org.
+To learn more, visit www.nhsc.hrsa.gov or contact Rachel Ruddock at email@example.com or download this MSLRP LRP grid that breaks down the various details.

 Michigan State Loan Repayment Program (MSLRP) MSLRP will assist LCSWs by providing tax-free funds to repay their educational debt.
 Participants compete for consecutive two-year MSLRP service obligations requiring them to remain employed for a minimum of 40 hours per week for no less than 45 weeks per year at eligible nonprofit practice sites providing primary mental healthcare services to ambulatory populations in health professional shortage areas.
 To learn more, visit www.michigan.gov/mslrp or contact Rachel Ruddock at firstname.lastname@example.org.

 Download this Powerpoint presentation for additional information about these programs.
+You can also visit http://bit.ly/29otQXD to watch a video presentation from Rachel Ruddock with more information.